jentery/506v3/index.md

 My primary goal for this seminar is to create a space where you've ample time and resources to develop, refine, and share your own project (i.e., a player story).
 I've thus kept the reading load to 70 pages or less (often only an article or chapter) per week.

 I've also designed three workshops on the praxis of making your own player story, and I cooked up eight prompts to scaffold or direct your inquiry from early September to early December.
 Here are those prompts, in brief:
 * **Prompt 1** (draft by Sept.
 22; due Sept.
-29): Use 250-300 words to describe a type of play, or a context for play, that most interests you.
+29): Use 250-300 words to describe a type of play, or a context for play, you might research for this seminar.
 * **Prompt 2** (due Sept.
-29): Use 250-300 words to describe a type of game or fiction that most interests you.
+29): Use 250-300 words to describe a type of game or fiction you might research for this seminar.
 * **Prompt 3** (draft by Oct.
 6; due Nov.
 3): Play a game or fiction, preferably with someone else in the seminar.
 Experiment with three ways to document your performance or experience of play.
 Then use 250-300 words to describe your three approaches and provide examples along the way.
 * **Prompt 4** (draft by Oct.
 13; due Nov.
 3): It's time to pick a game or fiction for your player story!
 Use 250-400 words to describe it, explain why you selected it, and complete a worksheet on it.
 * **Prompt 5** (due Nov.
 3): Use 500-750 words to outline your player stories methodology, supported by a primary source (a game or fiction), another player story (a model or inspiration), and 3-5 secondary sources.